 In my previous post I mentioned about the Taste of Home website for a huge collection of baking recipes and how I like to linger around there.
 Another website I often visit is Weight Watchers.
 Whether your New Year's resolution is to lose weight or not I think it is always better to look for healthy meal ideas and what better place to look for than Weight Watchers.
 They have a good collection of dessert, baking recipes too.
 I have tried a couple of recipes from that site as well with some tweaks here and there and have liked it very much.

-As for my chocolate cake with bananas, it came out very well.
+As for my vegan chocolate cake with bananas, it came out very well.
 One of the reason I chose to bake this cake was, I recently purchased a bundt pan and was waiting for a chance to use it.
-I saw that this cake recipe too used one and was egg free too.
-Another reason being, I had very ripe bananas at home which I didn’t want to throw it away.
-So I decided to use it in this recipe and I’m not regretting it at all.
-The flavor of bananas in the cake is very mild.
-I was expecting that the banana’s flavor would be dominating but was surprised that it was not so.
+I saw that this chocolate cake recipe too used one and was egg free too.
+Another reason being, I had very ripe bananas at home which I didn't want to throw it away.
+So I decided to use it in this recipe and I'm not regretting it at all.
+Initially I was thinking that it is going to taste more like a vegan banana cake instead of a vegan banana chocolate cake because of the bananas.
+Surprisingly, the flavor of bananas in the cake is very mild.
 The cake was moist, had a very good texture; neither dense nor crumbly, perfect for decorating for birthdays and anniversaries.
 The only change I would make in that case is to use butter instead of canola oil to give it a rich taste.

 - 2 cups Whole Wheat Pastry Flour

 - 1 and 1/3 cup Granulated Sugar (See My Notes #2)